Church members join relatives in grief, anger at gunman

 Some of the relatives looked directly at Roof.
 Others chose to look at jurors, who did not have to be in court Wednesday but told the judge they wanted to attend.

-Sheila Capers, the sister-in-law of Cynthia Hurd, said she prayed for Roof’s soul to be saved.
+Sheila Capers, the sister-in-law of Cynthia Hurd, 54, who also was killed, said she prayed for Roof’s soul to be saved.

 “If at any point before you are sentenced and you’re in prison and you want me to come and pray with you, I will do that,” Capers said.